acuvity

 For example, you might be interested in prompt injection detection, however, you might not care about PII leakage.

-To list all currently supported analyzers, or analyzer groups, the library has built-in functions to list them.
+Therefore, to list all currently supported analyzer names, or analyzer groups, the library has additional built-in functions to list them.

 ```text